 Shabazi is one of my favorite blends.
-Its strong heat, garlic notes, and bright dried cilantro are incredibly versatile together, and I regularly add it to everything from basics like sauce hollandaise to sweeter dishes like fruit salad.
-I love using our blends in cocktails and other liquids and this infusion allows you to add the flavors quickly and easily.
-Fresh grapefruit peel and pith adds warm depth and citric top notes.
+Its sharp heat, earthy garlic, and bright dried cilantro are incredibly versatile together, and I regularly add it to everything from basics like sauce hollandaise to sweeter dishes like fruit salad.
+I love using our blends in cocktails and other liquids and this infusion allows you to add the flavors without having to strain out any solids.
+Fresh grapefruit peel and pith adds bitter depth and citric top notes.

 Makes 7 ounces